krmttr/CS-210-Project/README.md

 ## Acknowledgments

-I would like to express our gratitude to our instructor and fellow students for their guidance and support throughout this project.
+I would like to express our gratitude to our instructor and teaching assistants for their guidance and support throughout this project.

 For any inquiries, please contact with me!